Euphorbia (Chamaesyce) setiloba

 LEAVES: The nearly ovate leaves are decked with glistening white hairs

 that help deflect some of the intense insolation.
 The leaves are strictly

 opposite on the stems and are unequal and the margins are entire.

 FLOWERS: What at first appears to be a lovely little flower barely a millimeter

 in diameter is actually an involucre (cup-like structure) enclosing several male

 staminate flowers and one pistillate female flower.
 The surrounding glands and the lobed appendages form the rim of the vase-shaped involucre.
 Flowers can appear almost any time of year if moisture is favorable.

 UNARMED: No thorns, but the milky sap can be a skin/eye irritant.

-FRUIT: Very small, setose capsules, ca. 1 mm, are three-parted and each
+FRUIT: Very small, setose capsules, about 1 mm, are three-parted and each

-contains usu. three seeds.
+contains usually three seeds.
 These seeds inside require high magnification to see

 their wrinkled surface.